-The following table sets forth information regarding beneficial ownership of our ordinary shares as of March 24, 2022 by:
+The following table sets forth information regarding beneficial ownership of our Ordinary Shares as of January 10, 2022 by:

-- each person, or group of affiliated persons, known to us to be the beneficial owner of more than 5% of our outstanding ordinary shares; - each of our directors and executive officers; and - all of our directors and executive officers as a group.
+- each person, or group of affiliated persons, known to us to be the beneficial owner of more than 5% of our outstanding Ordinary Shares; - each of our directors and executive officers; and - all of our directors and executive officers as a group.

-Beneficial ownership is determined in accordance with the rules of the SEC, and includes voting or investment power with respect to ordinary shares.
-Ordinary shares issuable under share options or warrants that are exercisable within 60 days after March 24, 2022 are deemed outstanding for the purpose of computing the percentage ownership of the person holding the options or warrants but are not deemed outstanding for the purpose of computing the percentage ownership of any other person.
-Percentage of shares beneficially owned before this offering is based on shares outstanding on March 24, 2022 after giving effect to (i) the issuance of 10,256 Preferred A shares upon an investment of an additional \$2,000,000 by Knorr-Bremse on March 6, 2022, (ii) the automatic conversion of 61,538 Preferred A shares into 2,707,672 ordinary shares (after giving effect to the issuance of bonus shares described above) immediately prior to the completion of this offering, and (iii) the issuance of 242,131 ordinary shares upon the automatic conversion of SAFE investments immediately prior to the completion of this offering at a conversion price equal to \$4.13, the price forth on the cover page of this prospectus.
-The number of ordinary shares deemed outstanding after this offering gives further effect to the issuance of ordinary shares included in the units in this offering at an initial public offering price of \$4.13 per unit, which is the price set forth on the cover page of this prospectus and assumes no exercise of the underwriter's over-allotment option.
+Beneficial ownership is determined in accordance with the rules of the SEC, and includes voting or investment power with respect to Ordinary Shares.
+Ordinary Shares issuable under share options or warrants that are exercisable within 60 days after January 10, 2022 are deemed outstanding for the purpose of computing the percentage ownership of the person holding the options or warrants but are not deemed outstanding for the purpose of computing the percentage ownership of any other person.
+Percentage of shares beneficially owned before this offering is based on 259,403 shares outstanding on January 10, 2022.
+The number of Ordinary Shares deemed outstanding after this offering includes the Ordinary Shares represented by the Ordinary Shares being offered for sale in this offering but assumes no exercise of the underwriters' over-allotment option.